 Targeted therapy for advanced melanoma

-New types of drugs known as targeted therapy attack specific genetic mutations within cancer cells, while minimising harm to healthy cells.
-They are generally taken as tablets (orally).
-Targeted therapy is most commonly used for advanced melanoma that has spread to other organs or if the melanoma has come back after surgery.
+New types of drugs known as targeted therapy attack specific genetic mutations within cancer cells, while trying to limit harm to healthy cells.
+They are generally taken as tablets (orally) once or twice a day, often for many months or even years.

 Learn more about:

 The side effects of targeted therapy will vary depending on which drugs you are given.
-Common side effects include fever, tiredness, loss of appetite, joint aches and pains, nausea, rash and other skin problems, diarrhoea, and high blood pressure.
+Common side effects include fever, tiredness, joint pain, rash and other skin problems, loss of appetite, nausea and diarrhoea.
 Ask your treatment team for advice about dealing with any side effects.

 Video: What is targeted therapy?